 Perched on a hilltop along the northern end of the city's expansive Ocean Beach, San Francisco's landmark Cliff House has been treating patrons to exceptional sunset views for more than 155 years.
 Although the beloved bar and restaurant has gone through multiple incarnations during its lifetime, its prime Pacific Ocean roost is one thing that never changes.
 The Cliff House bistro's Balcony Lounge offers a particular stellar spot to catch the sun sinking below the horizon, perhaps while sipping a martini and pondering the seemingly endless sea.

-Located on the 46th floor of downtown’s Hilton Union Square, the recently renovated Cityscape Lounge is lined with floor-to-ceiling windows providing spectacular 360-degree views.
+Located on the 46th floor of Union Square's aptly named Hilton Union Square, the recently renovated Cityscape Lounge is lined with floor-to-ceiling windows providing spectacular 360-degree views.
 Order a plate of local cheese and charcuterie and a barrel-aged Manhattan cocktail, then settle in to watch the sun slowly disappear beyond the city.
 It's especially welcoming on cooler days, when you can take in Cityscape's killer sunset views without worrying about the outside elements.

 Day or night, it's one of San Francisco's most scenic points: Twin Peaks overlook, which sits atop the northernmost one of the city's two adjacent 922-foot-tall peaks and offers sweeping views of the city's skyline, San Francisco Bay and the Golden Gate Bridge, and the Pacific.
 Time it right, and you can watch the sunset below the ocean while the city itself illuminates.
 A couple of nature trails lead to more secluded perches and private sunset-watching spots.